Chapter 3 Basic class

 # require GUniFrac package installed

-dataset$cal_betadiv(unifrac = TRUE)
+mt$cal_betadiv(unifrac = TRUE)

-# save dataset$beta_diversity to a directory
+# save beta_diversity to a directory

-dataset$save_betadiv(dirpath = "beta_diversity")
+mt$save_betadiv(dirpath = "beta_diversity")

 3.1.4 merge taxa or samples